kerthcet/homepage/themes/smigle/site/content/about.md

 A software engineer living in London, right now working for a stealth AI startup as the founding engineer.

-I have years of experience in cloud computing, distributed systems, DevOps & MLOps & LLMOps, now mainly focus on building AI infrastructures in [InftyAI](https://github.com/InftyAI) community, particularly around LLM inference these days.
+I have years of experience in cloud computing, distributed systems, DevOps & MLOps & LLMOps, now mainly focus on developing AI agents and LLM inference.

 I also work on upstream [Kubernetes](https://github.com/kubernetes/kubernetes) as SIG-Scheduling Maintainer and help incubate several projects like [Kueue](https://github.com/kubernetes-sigs/kueue), [LeaderWorkerSet](https://github.com/kubernetes-sigs/lws) and more.
+Additionally, I'm the founder of [InftyAI](https://github.com/InftyAI), an opensource community committed to building solid AI infrastructures.
+Please join us if you're interested.

 In my spare time, I run some side projects like [ModelSpec.ai](https://modelspec.ai/), which aims to deliver the latest AI trending news to the public.